wp-plugins/autoptimize/readme.txt

 Although Autoptimize comes without any warranties, it will in general work flawlessly if you configure it correctly.
 See "Troubleshooting" below for info on how to configure in case of problems.

-= What is the use of deferring CSS? =
+= What is the use of "inline and defer CSS"? =

 CSS in general should go in the head of the document.
 Recently a.o.
 Google started promoting deferring non-essential CSS, while inlining those styles needed to build the page above the fold.
 This is especially important to render pages as quickly as possible on mobile devices.
-To implement this, you'll need to:

-* identify the essential CSS to style your average page (be strict, keep this as light a possible)
-* minimize that using one of the many online minimizing tools
-* wrap the minimized CSS between style-tags
-* wrap style-block between noptimize-tags (see above)
-* put the resulting CSS in the head of your page (should be in the header.php file of your theme)
-* check the option to defer CSS
+As from Autoptimize 1.9.0 this is easy; select "inline and defer CSS", paste the block of "above the fold CSS" in the input field (text area) and you're good to go!

+= But how can one find out what the "above the fold CSS" is? =

+There's no easy solution for that as "above the fold" depends on where the fold is, which in turn depends on screensize.
+There are some tools available however, which try to identify just what is "above the fold".
+[This list of tools](https://github.com/addyosmani/above-the-fold-css-tools) is a great starting point and esp. [http://jonassebastianohlsson.com/criticalpathcssgenerator/](http://jonassebastianohlsson.com/criticalpathcssgenerator/) is an easy solution if you're not into node.js yourself.

-= Should you inline all CSS? =
+= Or should you inline all CSS? =

 The short answer: if you just want to improve your (mobile) pagespeed score; yes, otherwise maybe not.